viki3d/change-imei-android/README.md

 </p>

 ## Update
-The module is working with current version of LSPosed, which supports Android versions from 8 to lastest until now - 14.
+The module is now (2023) working with current version of LSPosed, which supports Android versions from 8 to lastest (until now) - 14.

 Unfortunately the LSPosed framework is so badly designed, so that works only with pre-set apps.
 This means if you are hiding some of your phone properties like deviceId, ImeiSlotId, Imei, etc and install a new app - it will see their real values.
 This fact is critical that make the framework purpose obsolette.
 Now I should find some time for 1] patch LSPosed (and make a patch script so the new versions to be automatically patched) so it became reliable 2] Update this module (some more things are added to LSPosed)